Skip to Main Content

 At Westminster School we believe in educating the whole person.
 We want our students to be optimistic, resilient and positive people so that they can strive, thrive and flourish at School, at home and in the big wide world.

-Students will participate in health and wellbeing lessons.
-This program aims to support the development of young people’s social and emotional capabilities.
+Students will participate in health and wellbeing lessons to support the development of their social and emotional capabilities.
 Students will participate in mindfulness and meditation activities, and they will be exposed to opportunities to strengthen their self-awareness and well-being within Assemblies and House Meetings.

 Lunchboxes